Pluralistic: Copyright takedowns are a cautionary tale that few are heeding (27 Jun 2024)

 Notwithstanding the First Amendment, there are categories of speech that US law criminalizes: actual threats of violence, criminal harassment, and committing certain kinds of legal, medical, election or financial fraud.
 These are all exempted from Section 230, which only provides immunity for civil suits, not criminal charges.

-What Section 230 really protects platforms from is being named to unwinnable nuisance suits by unscrupulous parties who are betting that the platforms would rather remove legal speech that they object to than go to court.
+What Section 230 really protects platforms from is being named party to unwinnable nuisance suits by unscrupulous parties who are betting that the platforms would rather remove legal speech that they object to than go to court.
 A generation of copyfraudsters have proved that this is a very safe bet:

 https://www.techdirt.com/2020/06/23/hello-youve-been-referred-here-because-youre-wrong-about-section-230-communications-decency-act/